plone/documentation/develop/addons/components/genericsetup.rst

 browserlayer.xml
 ----------------

-This registers a specific browser layer, which allows components to be available only when your addon package is installed.
+This registers a specific browser layer, which allows components to be available only when your add-on package is installed.

 .. code-block:: xml